Requiem (Mozart): Promotion by Constanze Mozart

-The confusion surrounding the circumstances of the Requiem's composition was created in a large part by Mozart's wife, Constanze.
-Constanze had a difficult task in front of her: she had to keep secret the fact that the Requiem was unfinished at Mozart's death, so she could collect the final payment from the commission.
-For a period of time, she also needed to keep secret the fact that Süssmayr had anything to do with the composition of the Requiem at all, in order to allow Count Walsegg the impression that Mozart wrote the work entirely himself.
-Once she received the commission, she needed to carefully promote the work as Mozart's so that she could continue to receive revenue from the work's publication and performance.
+The confusion surrounding the circumstances of the Requiem's composition was created in large part by Mozart's wife, Constanze.

+Constanze had a difficult task: she had to keep secret the fact that the Requiem was unfinished at Mozart's death, so she could collect the final payment from the commission.
+For a period of time, she also needed to keep secret that Süssmayr had anything to do with the composition of the Requiem, to allow Count Walsegg the impression that Mozart wrote the work entirely himself.
+Once she received the commission, she needed to carefully promote the work as Mozart's so she could continue to receive revenue from its publication and performance.
 During this phase of the Requiem's history, it was still important that the public accept that Mozart wrote the whole piece, as it would fetch larger sums from publishers and the public if it were completely by Mozart.

-It is Constanze's efforts that created the flurry of half-truths and myths almost instantly after Mozart's death.
+Constanze's efforts created many of the half-truths and myths about Mozart's death.
 According to Constanze, Mozart declared that he was composing the Requiem for himself and that he had been poisoned.
 His symptoms worsened, and he began to complain about the painful swelling of his body and high fever.
 Nevertheless, Mozart continued his work on the Requiem, and even on the last day of his life, he was explaining to his assistant how he intended to finish the Requiem.

-With multiple levels of deception surrounding the Requiem's completion, a natural outcome is the mythologizing which subsequently occurred.
-One series of myths surrounding the Requiem involves the role Antonio Salieri played in the commissioning and completion of the Requiem (and in Mozart's death generally).
-While the most recent retelling of this myth is Peter Shaffer's play Amadeus and the movie made from it, it is important to note that the source of misinformation was actually a 19th-century play by Alexander Pushkin, Mozart and Salieri, which was turned into an opera by Rimsky-Korsakov and subsequently used as the framework for the play Amadeus.
+With deception surrounding the Requiem's completion, a natural outcome is the mythologizing which occurred.
+One series of myths supposes that Mozart's colleague Antonio Salieri commissioned and completed the Requiem, and hence implicates him in Mozart's death.
+While a retelling of this myth is Peter Shaffer's 1979 play Amadeus and the movie made from it, the source of misinformation is ultimately an 1830 play by Alexander Pushkin, Mozart and Salieri, which was turned into an opera by Rimsky-Korsakov and subsequently used as the framework for Amadeus.